 program to be put in the start menu so the last time I noticed it doing so I

 opted to just keep the auto mode one) about the only way to invoke classic mode

-DMDX where TimeDX is essential is to double click the DMDX.EXE file in the
+DMDX where TimeDX is essential is to double click the DMDX.EXE file in it's

 inconvenience anyone as most of the time if DMDX finds a registry key to control